zOhran13/travel/README.md

 This is a simple app for booking the best travel arrangements.

-The user can log in, view the profile and book an arrangement, register.
+The user can log in, view the profile, book an arrangement and make registration.